 More, it’s a set of strategies and tools they can give students to use at home (one recent study of a Detroit school showed that 78% of students used Yoga Calm at home in response to stress).
 And many educators use it themselves as an effective way to deal with the stress of their profession.

-Explore the resources on the left to learn more about how Yoga Calm can impact your classroom communities and school environment, and help your students succeed.
+Scroll down to find out more about how Yoga Calm can impact your classroom communities and school environment, and help your students succeed.

 The Yoga Calm Community